 Place the roasted peppers in a bowl and cover with water.
 Let them soak for about 25 minutes until soft.
-After that, drain the peppers and place them in your blender with the rest of the garlic, ½ cup of the broth, and cumin if using.
+After that, drain the peppers and place them in your blender with 3 garlic cloves, ½ cup of the broth, and cumin if using.
 Blend until very smooth.
 Strain the sauce using a sieve and pour into the pot.
 Simmer the broth for another 30 minutes, partially covered.
 Taste to season with more salt if needed.

 Serve the soup in large bowls and place the garnishes in a dish in order for everyone to add to their liking.
 Do not forget warm corn tortillas to soak in the broth.